 Thank you for reading my Kyoto Food Guide

-You might also like these other posts on solo travel in Japan and food around the world:
+I have many posts on Japan and you might also like these other posts on food around the world:

 Introduction to Japan